chumachok/kolo/README.md

-# Kolo
+# kolo
-Kolo is a simple app generator for building bare-bones Roda/Sequel stack apps running on top of PosgreSQL database.
+kolo is a simple app generator for building bare-bones Roda/Sequel stack apps running on top of PosgreSQL database.

-## Usage:
+## usage:
 ```
 gem install kolo-roda